 Benchmark output Many of the results of a CNSBench benchmark will be generated by the I/O workload Pods.
 Collecting this output presents three challenges.
-First, Kubernetes currently lacks the ability to extract files from Pods in a clean and generic manner [74].
+First, Kubernetes currently lacks the ability to extract files from Pods in a clean and generic manner [106].
 Second, the output produced by some tools can be large, especially for long-running processes that produce output throughout the run.
 Third, in our experience, many I/O workloads produce output as unstructured text.
-This can make it difficult to analyze the results using tools such as Kibana [65], especially if the benchmark consists of multiple I/O workloads that all report results in a different unstructured output formats.
+This can make it difficult to analyze the results using tools such as Kibana [96], especially if the benchmark consists of multiple I/O workloads that all report results in a different unstructured output formats.

 To address these issues, we allow I/O workload authors to specify which files should be collected from the workload Pods and to provide a parser script to process the output.
 Parsing the output allows large files to be reduced to a more succinct size and to output results in a standard fashion.
 The output files are collected and parsed using a helper container, described in more detail in Section 4.4.2.
-Parsers for common I/O benchmarking tools can be included in the Workload Library, either packaged with the tool's workload specification or as a standalone entry.
-For instance, we include parsers for fio and YCSB in the Workload Library.
+Parsers for common I/O benchmarking tools can be included in the Workload Li-